 Hi, My name is 999 Ted and I am the mascot of South Central Ambulance Service.

-In this section you can find more about me, read my educational stories (just click on my picture here on the left), take part in competitions and much more.
+In this section you can find more about me, read my educational stories, take part in competitions and much more.

 TEACHERS AND PARENTS/CARERS: Follow me at @scas999ted.